Skip links

 • Processed in line with the individual’s rights and in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures.

-• Not transferred to people or organizations situated in countries without adequate protection and without firstly having advised the individual.
+• Not transferred to people or organizations situated in countries without adequate protection, except where appropriate safeguards or a lawful transfer mechanism under Chapter V of the GDPR is in place.

 Collection and Processing for Limited Purposes